O'Cahan: History

 The O'Cahan sept of Keenaght Glengiven first appear on record in 1138.
 A thirteenth-century chief of the family was Cumee na Gall O'Cahan.
 A heavily restored effigy at Dungiven Priory is sometimes associated with Cumee, although it appears to date to the last quarter of the fifteenth century, and seems to be that of a later member of the sept.
-Dunseverick Castle also formed part of the O'Cahan possessions until their destruction by the English.
+Dunseverick Castle also formed part of the O'Cahan possessions until it was destroyed by Scottish troops under the command of Robert Monro during the Irish Rebellion of 1641.

 The clan suffered a blow during the battle of Drumderg, where fifteen O'Cahan chieftains were slain in battle against the Normans and their gaelic allies.

 Rory Dall O'Cahan, an Irish harpist of the 17th century most famous as the composer of Give Me Your Hand, may have penned the popular Irish tune the "Londonderry Air", in order to lament the destruction of O'Cahan power.
 Consequently, it may have been originally called "O'Cahan's Lament".
-The music is best known as the tune of the song "Danny Boy".

-By the late 16th-century, "O'Cahan's Country" became the county of Coleraine.
+The music is best known as the tune of the song "Danny Boy".By the late 16th-century, "O'Cahan's Country" became the county of Coleraine.
 The majority of Ó Catháin chiefs fled Ulster in the Flight of the Earls in 1607, and under the terms of Surrender and regrant they forfeited their lands to the English crown.
 During the subsequent Plantation of Ulster, County Coleraine along with parts of counties Antrim, Donegal, and Tyrone, were merged to form County Londonderry.
 After the Flight of the Earls in 1607, Donnell Ballagh O'Cahan, Chief of the Ó Catháin (and at one time knighted by the English Crown), was captured and sent to the Tower of London, where he died in 1626.
 There has been no Chief since.